Frequently Asked Questions - Borrowing Guidelines

 INTERLIBRARY LOAN MATERIALS

 Most library materials can be renewed two times if the items have not been reserved by another library user.
 Items may be renewed in person, through the library's catalog, on the Internet or by telephone.

-There are NO renewals on reserved items, Lucky Day bestsellers, reference books and interlibrary loan materials.
+There are NO renewals on reserved items, Lucky Day bestsellers and reference books.